cables-gl/cables/doc/dev_creating_ports/dev_creating_ports.md

 OP_PORT_TYPE_FUNCTION
 ```

 Function ports are being used to trigger another op.
-If you do a visual-patch the first op you need to add is the [op: Renderer](#)-op, which has a `trigger`-port – a function port which updates all connected ports 60 times a second.
+If you do a visual-patch the first op you need to add is the `MainLoop`-op, which has a `trigger`-port – a function port which updates all connected ports 60 times a second.
 Function ports can also be used to trigger under certain conditions – the [Op: Mouse](#)-op e.g. triggers on the `click`-port once a user clicked in the preview pane.

 ```javascript